 Chlorophyll a is one of the plant pigments that is used as a measure of phytoplankton abundance--the tiny algae that are suspended in lake water.

 Last winter, mats of filamentous algae could be seen on the bottom, and they persisted through mid-summer.
-This winter there has been none, but there has been an increase in chlorophyll values, although once the latest sampling results are in, we will likely see a drop again as the clarity levels are improving.
+This winter there has been none, but there has been a blip in chlorophyll values, which may be a result of the warm and wet conditions this winter.